docutils/docutils/sandbox/paultremblay/docs/rst/user_guide.rst

 Each set of properties has the same effect.

+* simple-page-master.top-margin = 1in
+* simple-page-master.bottom-margin = 1in
+* simple-page-master.right-margin = 1in
+* simple-page-master.left-margin = 2in

+The short versions are:

 * page.top-margin = .75in
 * page.bottom-margin = .75in
 * page.right-margin = .75in
 * page.left-margin = .75in

+The properties can be reversed:

 * page.margin-top = .75in
 * page.margin-bottom = .75in
 * page.margin-right = .75in
 * page.margin-left = .75in

-* page-layout.top-margin = .75in
-* page-layout.bottom-margin = .75in
-* page-layout.right-margin = .75in
-* page-layout.left-margin = .75in

-* page-layout.margin-top = .75in
-* page-layout.margin-bottom = .75in
-* page-layout.margin-right = .75in
-* page-layout.margin-left = .75in

 For Documents with First, Odd, and Even Pages
 ++++++++++++++++++++++++++++++++++++++++++++++